Extension of SBL Algorithms for the Recovery of Block Sparse Signals with Intra-Block Correlation: Introduction

 where $d_i (\forall i)$ are not necessarily identical.
 Among the $g$ blocks, only $k$ ($k \ll g$) blocks are nonzero but their locations are unknown.
 It is known that exploiting such block partition can further improve recovery performance.

 A number of algorithms have been proposed to recover sparse signals with the block structure.
-Typical algorithms include Model-CoSaMp \cite{ModelCS}, Block-OMP \cite{BOMP}, and Group-Lasso type algorithms such as the original Group Lasso algorithm \cite{grouplasso}, Group Basis Pursuit \cite{van2008probing}, and the Mixed $\ell_2/\ell_1$ Program \cite{Eldar2009}.
+Typical algorithms include Model-CoSaMp \cite{ModelCS}, Block-OMP \cite{BOMP}, and Group-Lasso type algorithms such as the original Group Lasso algorithm \cite{grouplasso}, Group Basis Pursuit \cite{van2008probing}, and Mixed $\ell_2/\ell_1$ Program \cite{Eldar2009}.
 These algorithms require knowledge of the block partition (\ref{equ:partition}).
-Other algorithms such as StructOMP \cite{Huang2009}, do not need to know the block partition but need to know other \emph{a priori} information, e.g., the number of nonzero elements in $\mathbf{x}$.
-Recently, CluSS-MCMC \cite{bcs_mcmc} and BM-MAP-OMP \cite{faktor2010exploiting} have been proposed, which require very little a priori knowledge.
+Other algorithms, such as StructOMP \cite{Huang2009}, do not need to know the block partition but need to know other \emph{a priori} information, e.g., the number of nonzero elements in $\mathbf{x}$.
+Recently, CluSS-MCMC \cite{bcs_mcmc} and BM-MAP-OMP \cite{faktor2010exploiting} have been proposed, which require very little \emph{a priori} knowledge.

-However, few existing algorithms consider intra-block correlation, i.e., the correlation among amplitudes of the elements within each block.
-In practical applications the intra-block correlation widely exists, such as physiological signals \cite{zhang_ECG} and images.
-In this work we derive several algorithms that explore and exploit the intra-block correlation to improve performance.
+However, few existing algorithms consider intra-block correlation, i.e., the amplitude correlation among the elements within each block.
+In practical applications intra-block correlation widely exists in signals, such as physiological signals \cite{zhang_ECG} and images.
+In this work we derive several algorithms that explore and exploit intra-block correlation to improve performance.
 These algorithms are based on our recently proposed block sparse Bayesian learning (BSBL) framework \cite{Zhilin2011c}.
-Although the framework was initially used to derive algorithms for multiple measurement vector (MMV) models \cite{Cotter2005}, it has not been used for the block sparse model (\ref{equ:SMV model})-(\ref{equ:partition}).
+Although the framework was initially used to derive algorithms for a multiple measurement vector (MMV) model \cite{Cotter2005}, it has not been used for the block sparse model (\ref{equ:SMV model})-(\ref{equ:partition}).
 The successes of sparse Bayesian learning methods in past contexts motivate us to consider their extension to this problem and fill this gap.

-One contribution of our work is that the proposed algorithms are the first ones in the category that adaptively explore and exploit the intra-block correlation.
+One contribution of our work is that the proposed algorithms are the first ones in the category that adaptively explore and exploit intra-block correlation.
 Experiments showed that the developed algorithms significantly outperform competitive algorithms.
-We also suggest a promising strategy to incorporate the intra-block correlation in the Group-Lasso type algorithms to improve their performance.
+We also suggest a promising strategy to incorporate intra-block correlation in the Group-Lasso type algorithms to improve their performance.